-What was your mission during operation Daguet ?
+What was your mission during Operation Daguet?

-Please describe a highlight of this campaign ?
+Please describe a highlight of the campaign?

 The assault on As-Salman Airport: My platoon, in a VAB (armored vehicle), was at the forefront of the regiment to cross the southern fence of the airport.
 We had to operate nice and quick to enable the infantry to enter the area safely, and then to conquer the airport held by the Iraqi military.
 To secure the point of penetration, the engineering section implemented a demining device: the Mine Clearance Line Charge – MICLIC- (500 kg explosive bag fired by a rocket).
 A beautiful and enormous ball of fire cleared the whole area.
 The infantrymen were able to rush into the breach.
 It was the 2nd Company of the 2nd Foreign Infantry Regiment that stormed and drove the Iraqi soldiers from the airport.

 Did you enter Kuwait?
 What impacted you the most?